ksivaranjini/ARM/project/README.md

 ![basys](https://user-images.githubusercontent.com/42762473/49689534-768d7800-fb48-11e8-8116-63ac00d001db.jpg)

-In this project,we have been using FPGA board.It has1,800 Kbits of fast block RAM,12-bit VGA output,16 user leds,16 user
+In this project,we have been using FPGA board.It has 1,800 Kbits of fast block RAM, 12-bit VGA output, 16 user leds, 16 user switches, 4-digit 7-segment display.
+For this project we used 8 LEDs, one reset and clock of 100MHz.
-switches,4-digit 7-segment display

 ## **Cadence tool**
 In the cadence tool, using genus we generated the gate level netlist file. this is given to another tool called innovus from which the pre layout synthesis is done.
 Then the power analysis, setup analysis and hold analysis is done.
 And post layout simulation was not as the CTS option was not available in the existing cadence tool.